-The undergraduate, master’s and short courses offered at Polimoda connect the legacy of the past, with new research and creativity.
-Professors offer experience-based learning, adapting courses to the changes in the industry as they happen, which is nurtured inside the Renaissance-style building of Villa Favard, the state-of-the-art Design Lab, and in the Polimoda Library.
+The undergraduate, master and short courses offered at Polimoda connect the legacy of the past with new research and creativity.
+Professors stem directly from the industry and offer experience-based learning, adapting courses to shifts in the fashion landscape as they happen.
+The school’s campuses incite this growth, from the Renaissance-style Villa Favard to the state-of-the-art Design Lab, Manifattura Tabacchi and the Polimoda Library, home to one of Europe’s most significant collections of fashion publications.
 With 70% of students from countries outside Italy, Polimoda is a cultural force in the heart of Florence.

-Away with the masks and commercial promises, it is the time to concentrate on content and research the key that opens the doors to knowledge: to become what you are.
+Growth manifests in the presence of change.
+Away with the masks and commercial promises, it is time to concentrate on content, on life experience and your true understanding of self to become what you are.

 In 1986, Polimoda was founded as Politecnico Internazionale della Moda in an agreement between two international centres of fashion, and two trailblazers of the industry.
 Shirley Goodman, the former Executive Vice President Emeritus at FIT in New York and Executive Director of the Educational Foundation for the Fashion Industries, and Don Emilio Pucci, Marchese di Barsento and founder of the famous Florentine brand Emilio Pucci, came together to create a centre for excellence in fashion education, to serve the city as much as the global industry.
 The first classes took place at Villa Strozzi in central Florence that year, and the Institute has only grown in strength and influence since then.